 - (1) Generally.
 The District may Amend a Contract for Goods or Services without additional competition in any of the following circumstances: - (a) The amendment is within the scope of the Procurement as described in the Solicitation Documents, if any, or if no Solicitation Documents, as described in the sole-source notice or the approved Special Procurement, or the Contract, if any.
 An amendment is not within the scope of the Procurement if the District determines that if it had described in the Procurement the changes to be made by the amendment, it would likely have increased competition or affected Award of the Contract. - (b) These Rules otherwise permit the District to Award a Contract without competition for the Goods or Services to be procured under the amendment. - (c) The amendment is necessary to comply with a change in law that affects performance of the Contract. - (d) The amendment results from renegotiation of the terms and conditions, including the Contract Price, of a Contract and the amendment is advantageous to the District, subject to all of the following conditions: - (A) The Goods or Services to be provided under the Amended Contract are the same as the Goods or Services to be provided under the unamended Contract. - (B) The District determines that, with all things considered, the Amended Contract is at least as favorable to the District as the unamended Contract. - (C) The amended Contract does not have a total term greater than allowed in the Solicitation Documents, if any, or if no Solicitation Documents, as described in the sole-source notice or the approved Special Procurement, if any, after combining the initial and extended terms.
 For example, a one-year Contract described as renewable each year for up to four additional years, may be renegotiated as a two- to five-year Contract, but not beyond a total of five years. - (2) Price Agreements.
-The District may amend a Price Agreement as follows: - (a) As permitted by the Price Agreement; - (b) If the circumstances set forth in ORS 279B.140(2) exist, as follows: - (A) The District fails to receive funding or appropriations to sustain purchases at the levels contemplated at the time of contracting; or - (B) The applicable program is terminated or the law changes so that purchases under the Price Agreement are no longer authorized or appropriate for the District's use; or - (c) As permitted by applicable law. - (3) Contract Amendments Not to Exceed 125% of Original Contract Price; Exceptions.
-A single contract amendment or cumulative amendments may not increase the total Contract Price to greater than one hundred twenty five percent (125%) of the original Contract Price, except in any of the following circumstances: - (a) The Superintendent determines that the need for the amendment is caused by unforeseen conditions or circumstances and conducting a new procurement would result in unreasonable additional cost or delay.
-For the purposes of this section:
+The District may amend a Price Agreement as follows: - (a) As permitted by the Price Agreement; - (b) If the circumstances set forth in ORS 279B.140(2) exist, as follows: - (A) The District fails to receive funding or appropriations to sustain purchases at the levels contemplated at the time of contracting; or - (B) The applicable program is terminated or the law changes so that purchases under the Price Agreement are no longer authorized or appropriate for the District's use; or - (c) As permitted by applicable law. - (3) Amendments That Would Cause a Contract to Exceed the Superintendent's Authority.
+An amendment to a contract approved by the Superintendent that would cause the total Contract Price to exceed the Superintendent's delegated authority to approve contracts under PPS 45-0200 must be approved by the School Board except as provided in PPS 45-0200.